 These businesses undergo a cycle of breaking through by successful disruption in a narrow or completely new segment, then continued growth to a size where the organization slows down to an incremental pace and somewhat stagnating innovation.
 It may then get driven out of business by the next disruptor or pro-actively break up into more competitive fragments that allow for agility and risk-taking once again to become leaders in their more closely defined space of business.
 This closes the cycle they are to go through next.
 There is a strong parallel between evolution and Charles Darwin’s survival of the fittest.

 Keeping this cycle in mind, it becomes easier to see why management undergoes the mind shift to predictable and incremental improvement during the massive growth phase of the company in the center of the S-curve.
 It is also the time when the disruptive innovators have jumped ship to join the next generation of cutting-edge innovators and risk-taking disrupters that prepare to take the leap working on the next S-curve.

 Which way to turn?

 The question is where you want to be: the true risk-taker or the incremental improver?
-Understanding the trajectory and current location of your company helps to making the right decision for you.
-It can save you from frustration and banging your head against corporate walls and wasting your energy in a dinosaur organization that is just not ready anymore for your ‘big ideas’ and quick moves outside its production-house comfort zone.
+Understanding the trajectory and current location of your company helps to make the right decision for you.
+It can save you from frustration and be banging your head against corporate walls and be wasting your energy in a dinosaur organization that is just not ready anymore for your ‘big ideas’ and quick moves outside its production-house comfort zone.